dliyamuf/bike-store-data-analysis/README.md

 ## **RECOMMENDATION ACTIONS**
 - Increase productivity and operational by giving more estimated required date.
-- Increasing staffs' performance by delivering bonuses if they achieving more than the target goals.
+- Increase staffs' performance by delivering bonuses if they achieving more than the target goals.
 - Add membership program and collaborate with brand to increasing sales and loyal customers.